beckerben/GarageDoorOpenerRaspberryPi/README.md

 This project uses the model B+ raspberry pi running debian wheezy (Raspian) to do the following functions as it relates to my garage:

-1. Monitor garage door state (open / closed) via a magnetic switch (http://www.amazon.com/gp/product/B0009SUF08/ref=oh_aui_detailpage_o00_s00?ie=UTF8&psc=1)
+1. Monitor garage door state (open / closed) via a magnetic switch [Product Link](http://www.amazon.com/gp/product/B0009SUF08/ref=oh_aui_detailpage_o00_s00?ie=UTF8&psc=1)

-2. Toggle the garage door to open or close it via a relay module (http://www.amazon.com/gp/product/B0057OC6D8/ref=oh_aui_detailpage_o01_s00?ie=UTF8&psc=1)
+2. Toggle the garage door to open or close it via a relay module [Product Link](http://www.amazon.com/gp/product/B0057OC6D8/ref=oh_aui_detailpage_o01_s00?ie=UTF8&psc=1)

-3. Monitor the temperature and humidity inside the garage via a DHT11 sensor (http://www.amazon.com/gp/product/B0066YD3GM/ref=oh_aui_detailpage_o02_s00?ie=UTF8&psc=1)
+3. Monitor the temperature and humidity inside the garage via a DHT11 sensor [Product Link](http://www.amazon.com/gp/product/B0066YD3GM/ref=oh_aui_detailpage_o02_s00?ie=UTF8&psc=1)

 4. Monitor the outdoor temperature via a JSON call to openweathermap.org

 5. Visual confirmation of the garage door state via a USB webcam.
+[Known Supported Cams](http://elinux.org/RPi_USB_Webcams)

 All of these components are connected to the Raspberry Pi via USB or via the GPIO pins.
-I leverage a breadboard for connections to the magnetic switch and the DHT11 temperature sensor.
+I leveraged a breadboard for connections to the magnetic switch and the DHT11 temperature sensor.

 KEY PROJECT COMPONENTS